-For each period the model identifies the type of action they are undertaking and measures the time until the next action based on the Time (end) value.
+This allows us to construct a transaction-based view of a staff member's day.
+Table 3 below shows an example for a staff member from the start of their day.
+For each period, the model identifies the type of action they are undertaking and measures the time until the next action based on the Time (end) value.
 If there is more than one action, then the elapsed time is split evenly between each action as shown in the Minutes column.
-Where client ID is missing, these represent periods where either the staff member is undertaken action unrelated to a client (eg a lunch break) or the action exceeded the expected time it would have taken to complete the action.
-The threshold of excessively long tasks is the 90th percentile for that activity over all staff on the same day.
-In cases whether the activity exceeds the 90th percentile, the activity is split into two records, with the excess time is allocated to non-contact time in the model.
+Where client ID is missing, these represent periods where either the staff member is undertaking an action unrelated to a client (eg a lunch break) or the action exceeded the expected time it would have taken to complete the action.
+We have set the threshold of excessively long tasks at the 95th percentile for that activity over all staff on the same day.
+In cases where the activity exceeds the 95th percentile, the activity is split into two records, with the excess time is allocated to non-contact time in the model.